CompositionalIT/SAFE-Dojo/README.md

    * [Jetbrains Rider](https://www.jetbrains.com/rider/)

 ## Building
-`build.cmd run` or `build.sh run`.
-You can optionally use npm instead of yarn by supplying the `jsPackageManager=npm` argument e.g. `build jsPackageManager=npm run`.
+`fake build -t run`.
+You can optionally use npm instead of yarn by supplying the `jsPackageManager=npm` argument e.g. `fake build -t run jsPackageManager=npm`.

 If you're in VS Code, you can simply hit `CTRL`+`SHIFT`+`B` to build and run the application.

 If using Visual Studio 2017, [do NOT attempt to build the solution directly in VS](https://github.com/CompositionalIT/SAFE-Dojo/issues/24).
-You *must* use `build.cmd` to compile and run the application.
+You *must* use `fake build` to compile and run the application.